CHAPTER 2: How Hard Is the CFA Certification to Get?

 Is it hard to get the CFA certification?
 Well, everyone speaks for themselves.
 What I know is that it is not easy for sure.

-For one thing, there are lots of requirements to be met.
-Both before enrolling to the CFA Program and after passing all the levels of the CFA exam.
+For one thing, there are lots of requirements to be met – before enrolling in the CFA Program and after passing the CFA exam.

-When I decided to enter the program, I’ve already had my university degree.
+When I decided to enter the CFA Program, I’ve already had my university degree.
 So, this part was smooth and nice for me.
 I could become a CFA candidate right away.

-Not so easy though for earning my CFA charter, I’m afraid.
-When becoming the CFA candidate, I had a bit of work experience in my résumé, some of it finance-related.
+Not all so easy for earning my CFA charter, though.
+When becoming a CFA candidate, I had a bit of work experience in my résumé, some of it finance-related.
 The jobs I did, however, involved little of investment decision making and to be able to become a CFA charterholder you need at least 48 months of qualified work experience in investment decision making.

 But I still had my time to achieve what I needed as I progressed on my CFA path.